About

 Tax Deed

-Understanding the Purpose of a Tax Deed in Fort Lauderdale, FL
+Understanding the Purpose of a Tax Deed in Florida

-When you want to explore the use of a tax deed in Fort Lauderdale, FL, The Rashtanov Law Firm, P.L. has you covered.
+When you want to explore the use of a tax deed in Florida, The Rashtanov Law Firm, P.L. has you covered.
 First, it’s important to have an understanding of the basics.
-This type of deed is for real property and issued by a county-level governmental entity.
+A tax deed in Florida is for real property and issued by a county-level governmental entity.

-The entity involved depends on how the particular county is organized.
+Who issues a tax deed in Florida depends on how the particular county is organized.
 The statutory default entity is the county clerk, as in Miami-Dade and Palm Beach counties.
-In Broward County, the deed is issued by an entity under the auspices of the Board of County Commissioners.
+In Broward County, the tax deed is issued by an entity under the auspices of the Board of County Commissioners.
 Knowing who administers the tax deed sale tells you who will hold the sale surplus.
+A tax deed in Florida is typically administered by the Clerk of Courts.

 Understanding Tax Certificates